5 Charming Small Towns to Add to Your European Itinerary

 2. Cinque Terre, Italy

-A easy train ride from Florence, the five seaside villages of Cinque Terre are all unique.
+An easy train ride from Florence, the five seaside villages of Cinque Terre are all unique.
 They’re linked together by several hiking trails, which offer spectacular views of the Italian coastline, the colorful villages and the hillside vineyards.
 Spend a day swimming in the water in Manarola before watching an unforgettable sunset from the rocks along the water in Riomaggiore.
+Manarola [in my opionion] may be one of the best small towns in Italy and maybe even one of the most romantic places in Europe.

 3. Garmisch-Partenkirchen, Germany

-Experience the natural beauty of Garmisch-Partenkirchen, which is only a 60-minute car ride from Munich.
-After a few days sightseeing in the beer capital of the world, this area is the perfect spot to unplug, destress and connect with Mother Nature.
+Experience the natural beauty of Garmisch-Partenkirchen, one of the most beautiful towns in Germany.
+Garmisch-Partenkirchen is only a 60-minute car ride from Munich.
+After a few days sightseeing in the beer capital of the world, this area is the perfect spot to unplug, de-stress and connect with Mother Nature.
 Garmisch-Partenkirchen is filled with stunning mountain views, authentic Bavarian restaurants, ample hiking trails … oh, and close by to a really, really famous castle.

 It’s also home to Germany’s highest peak, the Zugspitze.
 The panoramic views at the summit showcase the beautiful mountains of Austria, Germany, Italy and Switzerland.
 Be sure to bundle up!